aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheIamAuthenticationPlugin.md

 IAM database authentication use is limited to certain database engines.
 For more information on limitations and recommendations, please [review the IAM documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).

-## How do I use IAM with the Advanced JDBC wrapper?
+## How do I use IAM with the AWS Advanced JDBC Driver?
 1. Enable AWS IAM database authentication on an existing database or create a new database with AWS IAM database authentication on the AWS RDS Console:
     1. If needed, review the documentation about [creating a new database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html).
     2. If needed, review the documentation about [modifying an existing database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.Modifying.html).
 2. Set up an [AWS IAM policy](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.IAMPolicy.html) for AWS IAM database authentication.
 3. [Create a database account](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.DBAccounts.html) using AWS IAM database authentication:
-    1. Connect to your database of choice using master logins.
+    1. Connect to your database of choice using primary logins.
         1. For a MySQL database, use the following command to create a new user:<br>
            `CREATE USER example_user_name IDENTIFIED WITH AWSAuthenticationPlugin AS 'RDS';`
         2. For a PostgreSQL database, use the following command to create a new user:<br>